 Final grades in the course will be determined based on the following scale, and based on the percentage of total points that you earn during the semester.
-We do not curve grades in STAT 1350.
+We do not curve grades in STAT 1350, nor do we offer any extra credit beyond the bonus points you can earn during Week 1 from posting an introduction to the class.